Deep Reinforcement Learning for Traveling Purchaser Problems: ``Solve Separately, Learn Globally'' Framework

 Once an action $a_t$ is determined, the state $s_t$ will transit deterministically to a new state $s_{t+1}$.
 Specifically, if the next node $v^t$ is a new market, it will be added to the end of the partial route $\pi^t$:

 Meanwhile, for each product $k \in K$, the previously unsatisfied demand $d_k^t$ will be replenished if product $k$ is available at the newly visited market $v^{t}$:

 where $q_{v^{t}k}$ is the available quantity of product $k$ supplied at market $v^{t}$.
-Otherwise, if the next node $v^t$ is the depot, indicating a complete route is formed, the MDP terminates and then the reward calculation procedure for the terminal state is executed.
-Note that the TPP instance $U$, that is, the static part of the states, remains fixed throughout the state transitions in an MDP.
+Otherwise, if the next node $v^t$ is the depot, a complete route is formed and the MDP terminates and then the reward calculation procedure for the terminal state is executed.
+Note that the TPP instance $U$, i.e., the static part of the states, remains fixed throughout the state transitions in an MDP.